 Pancreatic Cancer Research Collaboration of Excellence

-The Pancreatic Cancer Research Collaboration of Excellence (formerly Center of Excellence for Pancreatic Cancer Research) was established by the Johnson Cancer Research Center in November, 2018.
+The Pancreatic Cancer Research Collaboration of Excellence was established in November 2018.
 It boasts a multidisciplinary team of outstanding researchers from five K-State departments and several specialized laboratories as well as the University of Kansas Cancer Center.
 The collaboration is led by Punit Prakash, associate professor of electrical & computer engineering.

 - to develop liquid biopsy early-detection methods that enable inexpensive, frequent and routine testing for onset or recurrence of pancreatic cancer

 - to develop new drug therapies using cutting-edge chemical synthesis and characterization methods, expert nanotechnology, state-of-the-art in-vitro experimentation and ultra-high-field MRI methods